About This Journal

-Akesis publishes original literary and artistic work from members of the UNE community that relates to the practice of narrative medicine in healthcare.
-It is published on a quarterly basis, with Winter, Spring, Summer, and Fall Editions.
+Akesis publishes original literary and artistic work from members of the UNE community and other practitioners of narrative medicine that relates to the practice of narrative medicine in healthcare.
+It is published three times per year, with Winter, Summer, and Fall editions*.
 Each issue has a specific prompt to which its published works relate.

 The editors of Akesis appreciate receiving original works in the form of nonfiction, fiction, poetry, art (paintings, drawings, photography, etc.) and audio/visual media.
 Literary works should not exceed 3 pages or 1,500 words.
 Submission is limited to one work per person per issue.
-All submissions must relate to the chosen prompt for the issue.
+All submissions must relate to the chosen prompt for the issue unless otherwise indicated.
 Editors retain the right to limit the number of published submissions.

 Important Note about Patient Privacy: Please review and abide by HIPPA guidelines when submitting your work.
 Patient confidentiality is extremely important; therefore, please ask permission, if possible, from patients before submitting their stories and please change identifiable information so as to maintain patient privacy.

 Note: Deadline and publication dates may vary; please check the Submission Guidelines page for current deadlines and publication dates.

 - Summer Issue: August 10th